Legends of the Three Kingdoms: Death

 When a player's Health points is reduced to 0, he faces imminent death and must instantly take action: he may request to be saved by a Peach card (thus letting other players play the card), or may use one immediately if he has it.
 If he is successful, his health will recover to 1 point.
-Otherwise, he dies (except for some special characters like Zhou Tai), and must reveal his role card and discard all other cards.
-If he is a Rebel and was killed by a card from another player, that player may draw 3 cards.
+Otherwise, he dies (except for some special characters (Note: such as Pang Tong or Zhou Tai)), and must reveal his role card and discard all other cards.
+As forementioned, the killer (if exists) must draw or discard according to the role card.

-It is possible for a player's health to have a negative value (such as suffering from a Lightning attack).
+It is possible for a player's health to have a negative value (such as suffering from a Lightning (闪电) attack).
 In this case, the player will need as many Peach cards as he requires to raise his health back to 1 point in order to continue the game (for example, a Health point of -1 requires 2 Peach cards).
 The abilities of certain cards or characters may involve healing more than 1 points of health, or even prolonged living below 1 Health point.